abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ## <h1 id="header-2_3">VTR(Verilog to Routing)</h1>
 The Verilog to Routing (VTR) project offers free and open-source CAD tools for studying FPGA architecture.
-In contrast to closed-source tools, open source CAD tools allow for the investigation of novel FPGA architectures and CAD algorithms.
+In contrast to closed-source tools, open-source CAD tools allow for the investigation of novel FPGA architectures and CAD algorithms.
-A Verilog description of a digital circuit and information about the intended FPGA architecture are inputs into the VTR design flow.
+A Verilog description of a digital circuit and information about the intended FPGA architecture are input into the VTR design flow.
 Next, it performs:
 - ODIN II -  Elaboration & Synthesis
 - ABC - Logic Optimization & Technology Mapping
 - VPR - Packing, Placement, Routing & Timing Analysis